 - one (1) unit from Group A;

 - six (6) units from Group C, elsewhere in the SIT Training Package, or any other current training package or accredited course.

-    The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification, as well as be approved by Victoria Polytechnic.
+The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification, as well as be approved by the Polytechnic.